Shehab-Ayman-1/Info-Manage/README.md

     - Add Profits To The Client Props And Set The Trophies  Depend On This Profits

-    - Think About New Way About Transactions Collection

     - Change Text From [Bill -> invoice], [restore, refund]

     - Update Bill